 UFU comment on advance CAP payments

-He adds that the UFU was well aware a significant number of farmers had not received an advance payments and were having their claims queried for various reasons.
-“We now need to see DAERA applying the same zeal to sorting out these outstanding claims as it has demonstrated over getting early payments into farmers' hands so quickly.
+He adds that the UFU is aware a number of farmers have not received advance payments for various reasons.
+“We want to see DAERA applying the same effort to sorting out these outstanding claims as it has demonstrated in getting early payments out.
 Ensuring these farmers receive payments in full at the beginning of December, along with the balance for everyone else who has already received an advanced payment,” says the UFU president.